iqw1345/SSBHackRF/README.md

 Built with Grok.

-Enhanced Amateur Radio Capabilities with PipeWire, HackRF, Linux, and GNU Radio.
+Enhanced Amateur Radio Capabilities, thanks to PipeWire, Soapy, HackRF, and GNU Radio.

 Designed to work with Linux.